-- (2) The address of BlackRock, Inc. is 50 Hudson Yards, New York, NY 10001.
-This information is based upon a Schedule 13G/A filed by BlackRock, Inc. with the SEC on January 22, 2024, and may not reflect the current number of shares of common stock held by BlackRock, Inc. BlackRock, Inc. maintains sole voting power over 2,853,225 shares of our common stock and sole dispositive power over 2,885,964 shares of our common stock. - (3) The address of The Vanguard Group is 100 Vanguard Blvd., Malvern, PA 19355.
+- The address of BlackRock, Inc. is 50 Hudson Yards, New York, NY 10001.
+This information is based upon a Schedule 13G/A filed by BlackRock, - The address of BlackRock, Inc. is 50 Hudson Yards, New York, NY 10001.
+This information is based upon a Schedule 13G/A filed by BlackRock, Inc. with the SEC on January 22, 2024, and may not reflect the current number of shares of common stock held by BlackRock, Inc. BlackRock, Inc. maintains sole voting power over 2,853,225 shares of our common stock and sole dispositive power over 2,885,964 shares of our common stock.
+The address of The Vanguard Group is 100 Vanguard Blvd., Malvern, PA 19355.
 This information is based upon Schedules 13G/A filed by The Vanguard Group with the SEC on February 9, 2023, and may not reflect the current number of shares of common stock held by The Vanguard Group.
-The Vanguard Group maintains shared voting power over 29,679 shares of our common stock, sole dispositive power over 1,411,029 shares of our common stock and shared dispositive power over 46,325. - (4) The address of Nuance Investments is 4900 Main Street, Suite 220, Kansas City, MO 64112.
-This information is based upon Schedules 13G/A filed by Nuance Investments with the SEC on April 6, 2023, and may not reflect the current number of shares of common stock held by Nuance Investments.
-Nuance Investments maintains sole voting and sole dispositive power over 1,892,965 shares of our common stock. - (5) Includes 282,572 shares held by Mr. Leavens that are owned of record by partnerships of which Mr. Leavens is a partner. - (6) Mr. DiGregorio has pledged 20,750 shares as security in a margin account.
-This pledge was placed prior to Calavo adopting its anti-pledging policy in 2021. - (7) Includes 10,000 shares that may be acquired upon the exercise of outstanding stock options. - 8) Includes 200,000 shares that may be acquired upon the exercise of outstanding stock options. - (9) Includes 5,000 shares that may be acquired upon the exercise of outstanding stock options. - (10) Includes 4,000 shares that may be acquired upon the exercise of outstanding stock options.
+The Vanguard Group maintains shared voting power over 29,679 shares of our common stock, sole dispositive power over 1,411,029 shares of our common stock and shared dispositive power over 46,325.

+The address of Nuance Investments is 4900 Main Street, Suite 220, Kansas City, MO 64112.
+This information is based upon Schedules 13G/A filed by Nuance Investments with the SEC on April 6, 2023, and may not reflect the current number of shares of common stock held by Nuance Investments maintains sole voting and sole dispositive power over 1,892,965 shares of our common stock - Investments.
+Nuance Investments maintains sole voting and sole dispositive power over 1,892,965 shares of our common stock.

+Includes 282,572 shares held by Mr. Leavens that are owned of record by partnerships of which Mr. Leavens is a partner.

+Mr. DiGregorio has pledged 20,750 shares as security in a margin account.
+This pledge was placed prior to Calavo adopting its anti-pledging policy - in 2021. - Includes 10,000 shares that may be acquired upon the exercise of outstanding stock options.
+Includes 200,000 shares that may be acquired upon the exercise of outstanding stock options. - (9) Includes 5,000 shares that may be acquired upon the exercise of outstanding stock options.
+(10) Includes 4,000 shares that may be acquired upon the exercise of outstanding stock options.